enthdegree/cicada/spec.md

 Real-time physical-layer acoustic cryptographic fingerprint.
 Seek to imprint speech in real-time with evidence that it is not AI-generated.

-Broadcast a low-bitrate digital-communications audio waveform over a speech so that any sufficiently high-fidelity recording of that speech can recover a payload.
+Broadcast a low-bitrate digital-communications audio waveform over a speech so that a sufficiently high-fidelity recording of that speech can recover a payload.
 The payload: a cryptographic singature of a transcript of the last window of speech.

-Dimensional details:
+### Dimensional details

 - speech recognition goes transcribing data into a text buffer
-- after every 4 seconds calculate a payload:
+- after every 16 words transmit a payload:
-  - 512 bit (64 byte) version:
+  - 512 bit (64 byte) payload:
     - 48-byte BLS short signature on the last 16 words or numbers, uppercase, stripped of formatting [A-Z0-9]
     - 16-byte salt:
-      - 16*6 bits: first char of last 16 words
+      - 16*6 bits: first char of last 16 words (truncated ASCII `010xxxx - 101xxxx`)
       - 32 bit unix timestamp
-  - 416 bit (52 byte) version:
+  - 416 bit (52 byte) payload:
     - same as above but omit the 16*6 bit = 12 byte transcript part

-Assuming 4 words spoken per second (that's pretty fast) we need to send more than 1 signature per 4 seconds, thus we demand >104-128 reliable bits second.
+Assuming 4 words spoken per second (that's pretty fast) we need to send around 1 signature per 4 seconds, thus we demand >104-128 reliable bits second.
-Using a rate-1/2 code that's >208-256 uncoded bits.
+Using a rate-1/2 code that's 208-256 uncoded bits.
 Practically we need headers and frame control so really we want even more.

-### challenges
+### shortcomings

 - what if it sounds annoying
 - what if our speech recognition is bad/gets words wrong
 - what if they talk too fast and words get dropped
 - what if an attacker/spoofer can find speech with similar sound signature
+- robustness is a challenge.
+Successful payload recovery is really sensitive to how things are being recorded and the environment (channel nastiness, impulse noise).

-## waveform: BFSK
+## physical-layer waveform: binary frequency-shift keying

-Parameters:
+### Parameters

 - $P$, even, real samples per pulse
 - $N$, number in $[1,P/4)$, repetition period